StuartTruax/FirstFitFreeListSim/README.md

 `free` - Freeing blocks of memory means updating the record for the freed block and also _merging_ the newly freed blocks with any contiguous blocks that might also be free.
 This operation is known as __coalescence__ [1].
 This means that, again, a search is performed upon every invocation of `free`.

+## Simulation: Memory Allocation under Random Requests

+In `FirstFitFreeListSim.ipynb`, random amounts of memory are requested, allocated and randomly freed in the simulation loop.
+The animation shows the heap, with the allocated memory blocks being black and the free blocks being white.

 ![alt text](sim.png)

 ### Further Reading: